L-Tren/Data-assignment-week2/README.md

 # Data-assignment-week2
-VBA code was leveraged from incase activities
+VBA code was leveraged from inclass activities

 To troubleshoot and debug, I used the following resources
 - ChatGPT